microsoft/pxt-arcade/docs/courses/csintro/motion-and-events/random.md

 ### ~hint

-For Challenge: velocity can be set using the set sprite blocks
+For challenge: velocity can be set using the set sprite blocks

 ```block
 let mySprite: Sprite = null